TanukiSharp/DarkSoulsCloudSave/readme.md

 I'm now experimenting a Google Drive based cloud storage implementation, but there are a few issues for the moment.

-Despite technical difficulties, there are some limitations in the product that makes me feel unconfortable for the moment, as stated on the following page, section `What is the Application Data folder?`. https://developers.google.com/drive/v3/web/appdata
+Despite technical difficulties, there are some limitations in the product that makes me feel uncomfortable for the moment, as stated on the following page, section `What is the Application Data folder?`. https://developers.google.com/drive/v3/web/appdata

 This document is intended to developers, so as an end-user, when you read it, replace `your application` by `DarkSoulsCloudSave` and `the user` by `you`.